e-puck2/Create_Eclipse_e-puck2/Mac/Installation Stuff/ReadMe.txt

 « Unable to open "Eclipse_Mobots.app" because this app comes from an unidentified developer. » appears when double-clicking on Eclipse_Mobots or if
 « "Eclipse.app" is corrupted and can not be opened.
 You should place this item in the Trash. » appears, it is necessary to go to System Preferences->security and privacy->General and authorize downloaded application from anywhere.
 It should now be possible to launch Eclipse_Mobots.
 After the first successful launch, the setting can be set back to its original value because now, the application is trusted.
-During the first launch is longer because of Gatekeeper, and it is possible to see two times Eclipse on the Dock.
-This is because we use an Eclipse_mobots.app to launch Eclipse.app with some custom parameters.
+The first launch of Eclipse_Mobots is longer because of Gatekeeper, and it is possible to see two times Eclipse on the Dock.
+This is because we use an Eclipse_mobots.app which launches Eclipse.app with some custom parameters.

 !!!!
 Important !!!!
 On MacOs Sierra or above, it is not possible anymore to select « anywhere » in the security preferences.